Paul Novick: Later career

 Novick continued as editor of the Freiheit after his expulsion, using his position to criticize the Soviet invasion of Afghanistan and the ongoing persecution of Jews in the USSR.
 By the 1980s, the Freiheit had declined to a circulation of just 6,000 from a peak of 14,000 to 20,000 in the 1920s and 30s.
 It was forced to transition from a daily to a weekly, and its staff was reduced to six people, including Novick.
 Unable to sustain itself financially, the Freiheit finally ceased publication on September 11, 1988.

 Death and legacy

 Novick died of congestive heart failure and kidney deficiency on August 21, 1989, aged 97, at a hospital in Peekskill, New York.
 His funeral service at the Plaza Memorial Chapel in Manhattan attracted 300 mourners, during which eulogies were delivered by Morris U. Schappes and Itche Goldberg, amongst others.
-He was survived by his wife Shirley, his son Allan, his brother Kopl, and a niece and nephew.

-Novick's wife, Shirley Novick (née Rabinowitz), was the subject of Red Shirley, a short documentary film produced in 2011 by New York City rock icon Lou Reed.
+He was survived by his second wife Shirley, his son Allan, his brother Kopl, and a niece and nephews.
+Novick's wife, Shirley Novick, was the subject of Red Shirley, a short documentary film produced in 2011 by New York City rock icon Lou Reed.